 5 Ways to Conquer Painful UTI Symptoms

-Did you know that women are up to 30--thirty!--times as likely to get a urinary tract infection (UTI) as men are?
+Did you know that females are up to 30--thirty!--times as likely to get a urinary tract infection (UTI) as males are?
 There’s a whole list of things to love about being a woman, but the increased likelihood of having a UTI isn’t one of them.

 Painful symptoms can make UTIs burdensome and inconvenient.
 So let’s talk about the home remedies and medications that could help you manage UTI symptoms or cure a UTI.

 A UTI happens when some portion of your urinary tract gets infected with bacteria.
 Your bladder is the part of your urinary tract that’s usually infected when you have a UTI.
 Normally, bladder infections aren’t serious and can be treated easily with prescription medications.

 Sometimes your kidney, another part of your urinary tract, can become infected.
 A kidney infection can be more serious.
 Even if your UTI starts off as a minor bladder infection, not treating it could cause the infection to spread to your kidneys.